newrelic-experimental/newrelic-java-spring-web-ignores/README.md

 # New Relic Java Instrumentation for Spring Web

-Provides instrumentation to ignore selected URIs based upon the actual URI or a regular expression.
+Provides instrumentation to ignore selected URIs based upon the actual URI or a regular expression in a Spring Web application.

 ## Installation